ghost-fvtt/foundry-factory/src/presets/gulp-rollup/README.md

 - Option to choose a CSS preprocessor ([Less] or [SCSS])
 - Option to set up testing (based on [Jest])

+The default options are JavaScript, linting enabled, no CSS preprocessor, and no testing.
 ## Basic workflow

 Here are a couple of common commands that can be used when a project has been